r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
 <p>What about converting Fahrenheit to Celsius?
+We could write out the formula, but we don&#39;t need to.
+Instead,
-We could write out the formula, but we don't need to.
-Instead, we can <a href="../../gloss.html#function-composition">compose</a> the two functions we have already created:</p>
+we can <a href="../../gloss.html#function-composition">compose</a> the two functions we have already created:</p>
 </div>